nmstate/nmstate/automation/README.md

   The image can be found at:
   https://hub.docker.com/r/nmstate/fedora-nmstate-dev/

-- run-integration-tests.sh: Execute the integration tests in a container using docker.
+- run-tests.sh: Execute the tests in a container using docker.

   The following steps are executed:
   - Run the container (defined in the Dockerfile) as a daemon.